eduardm/awesome/README.md

-# awesome
+# The awesome test project
-This project is going to be awesome
+This project is just a test project to test programatic Github integrations